NiklasPeterson/github-flow/README.md

 While the sprint is active we are working in feature branches

-### 1.1 Create feature branch
+### 1.1 Create a feature branch

-Now we are ready to beging branching out from the `sprint/x` branch by creating feature branches named `feature/x` and switch to it using
+Now we are ready to begin branching out from the `sprint/x` branch by creating feature branches named `feature/x` and switching to it using
 `git checkout -b feature/x`
 a branch is /not available to others/ unless you push the branch to your remote repository `git push origin <branch>`